inconvergent/talks/17-01-31/notes.md

 I post a lot of work on twitter: https://twitter.com/inconvergent

-A lot pf my code is on Github
+A lot of my code is on Github
 https://github.com/inconvergent/

 _Warning_: The repositories on Github are all more or less works in progress.